bonaguidin/tc-analyzer/tc-analyzer/README.md

+--- OUTDATED README BUT NEEDED FOR THE MANIFEST FILE STRUCUTE ---

 # ⚖️ T&C Analyzer — Chrome Extension

 A Chrome extension that automatically detects Terms & Conditions pages and modals, extracts the text, and uses an LLM to flag potentially harmful clauses — color-coded, plain-language, no copy-pasting required.